 - 6.23.
-All tenders submitted should be opened at the same time and the tender details should be recorded.
-Two persons should be present for the opening of tenders as follows: - For contracts up to £20,000 two of the budget holders, the Director of Finance & HR or the - For contracts over £20,000 either the Procurement Officer, Director of Finance & HR or the CEO. - 6.24.
+All tenders submitted should be opened at the same time and the tender details should be recorded in the presence of at least two members of the Trust (Procurement Officer, Director of Finance & HR or the CEO) or one member of the Trust and the nominated owner of the tender process where the tender has been delegated to a third party. - 6.24.
 A separate record should be established to record the names of the companies submitting tenders and the amount tendered.
 This record must be signed by both people present at the tender opening.